mikegagnon/tic-tac-toe/README.md

 ### Update `makeMove(...)`

-Update `makeMove(...)` so that this.player alternates between X's and O's.
+- Update `makeMove(...)` so that this.player alternates between X's and O's
+- Fix tests that are broken (since the constructor for TicTacToe has changed, the old tests will fail)

-And, write new tests that verify/refute the correctness of your program.
+- Write new tests that verify/refute the correctness of your program

 ### Hints